Joseph T. Dawson: Military career

-Dawson enlisted in the Army in May, 1941 as a private, and rapidly was promoted to corporal.
-He applied for admission to Officer Candidate School, and his application was accepted and he entered OCS at Fort Benning, Georgia, in December, 1941.
+Dawson enlisted in the Army in May 1941 as a private, and was rapidly promoted to corporal.
+He applied for admission to officer candidate school (OCS), and his application was accepted and he entered OCS at Fort Benning, Georgia, in December, 1941.
 He graduated in March, 1942 and received his commission as a second lieutenant.
-He sought to be assigned to the First Division, the fabled Big Red One, since that assignment offered the most immediate prospect for combat duty.
-He initially was assigned to the 1st platoon, Company A, 1st Battalion, 16th Regiment.
-After Gen. Terry Allen assumed command of the 1st Division, Dawson was assigned to serve on his staff.
+He sought to be assigned to the 1st Infantry Division, the fabled Big Red One, since that assignment offered the most immediate prospect for combat duty.
+He was initially assigned to the 1st platoon, A Company, 16th Infantry Regiment.
+After Maj.
+Gen. Terry de la Mesa Allen Sr. assumed command of the 1st Division, Dawson was assigned to serve on his staff.

 The 1st Division shipped out to Scotland in August, 1942.
 After further training, the division embarked in late October for its destination, the invasion of North Africa on the coast of Algeria.
-Dawson waded ashore at Oman with Gen. Allen and his staff on November 10.
-The division fought across Algeria and entered Tunisia in January, 1943, where it first encountered German forces under Field Marshal Rommel.
-Dawson remained on Gen. Allen's staff through the conclusion of the North Africa campaign in Algeria and Tunisia and was promoted to captain in February, 1943.
+Dawson waded ashore at Oran with Gen. Allen and his staff on November 10.
+The division fought across Algeria and entered Tunisia in January, 1943, where it first encountered German forces under Field Marshal Erwin Rommel.
+Dawson remained on Gen. Allen's staff through the conclusion of the North African campaign in Algeria and Tunisia, and was promoted to captain in February, 1943.
 The Germans surrendered in Tunisia in May.

-The 1st Division returned to Oman to prepare for the invasion of Sicily, which began with amphibious landings at Gela on the west coast on July 10.
-During the campaign in Sicily later in July, Dawson was transferred from Gen. Allen's staff to the staff of the 16th Regiment, serving as regimental operations officer.
-In early August, in the midst of fierce combat operations, Dawson was assigned to command Company G of the 16th Regiment, a position he would continue to hold until the conclusion of the battle of Aachen, Germany, in October, 1944.
+The 1st Division returned to Oran to prepare for the invasion of Sicily, which began with amphibious landings at Gela on the west coast on July 10.
+During the campaign in Sicily later in July, Dawson was transferred from Gen. Allen's staff to the staff of the 16th Infantry, serving as regimental operations officer (S-3).
+In early August, in the midst of fierce combat operations, Dawson was assigned to command Company G of the 16th Infantry, a position he would continue to hold until the conclusion of the battle of Aachen, Germany, in October, 1944.
 After completing the defeat of German forces in Sicily in August, the 1st Division was then evacuated to England for training in preparation for the Normandy invasion.